re-data/re-data/getting_started/toy_shop_analysis/README.md

 profile: 'toy_shop_analysis'
 ```

+Notice we use `toy_shop_analysis` as profile name as well as schema in db connection.
+All tables created will have this schema.

 ### Running inspection of tables

 Now it's time to inspect what tables we have in our data warehouse.

-To run inspection, we will need to first point `re_data` to schema we our tables.
+To run inspection, we will need to first point `re_data` to schema were we have our tables.
 We go once again into `dbt_project.yml` file fill in vars configuration:

 ```
     re_data:schemas: